ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Per-slot processing

-Below are the steps that happen at every slot.
-Denote by `block` the associated block, possibly a "skip block".
+Below are the processing steps that happen at every slot.
+Denote by `block` the associated block, possibly a skip block.

-* Let `parent_hash` be the hash of the immediate previous beacon slot (ie. equal to `block.ancestor_hashes[0]`).
+* Let `parent_hash` be the hash of the immediate previous beacon slot (i.e. equal to `block.ancestor_hashes[0]`).
 * Let `parent` be the beacon slot with the hash `parent_hash`.

 First, set `state.latest_block_hashes` to the output of the following: